International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-10-06-Radiocarbon.markdown

 ![Figure 1:   ]({{site.baseurl}}{{page.figures}}Figure1.png)
 *Figure 1: Production of radiocarbon in the upper atmosphere by high energy cosmic rays interacting.
 (Schuur et al., 2015).*

+!
+Telling time with cosmogenic radiocarbon- hundreds to thousands of years

+!
+Telling time with bomb radiocarbon - the years to decades

+#

 **Further in-depth resources**
 Schuur, EAG, Druffel, ERM and Trumbore, S. 2016.
 Radiocarbon and Climate Change: Mechanisms, Applications and Laboratory Techniques.
 Springer